orbeon/orbeon-forms-doc/form-builder/edit-source.md

 ## Functionality

-This is an advanced feature and it must be used very carefully.
+This is an advanced feature, and it must be used very carefully.

 Form Builder uses XHTML+XForms as form definition representation.
 The format must be well-formed XML.
 The dialog shows a text editor containing that representation.